Mocha Chocolate Chip Cookie Icebox Cake

 One bite of this No-Bake Mocha Chocolate Chip Cookie Icebox Cake will have you swooning!
 An easy, luscious layered dessert!

 One of my friends brought an Ina Garten chocolate dessert to our annual holiday luncheon.
 After stuffing myself silly with all the festive savory dishes, I took a small portion of each of the dessert offerings.
-I bet you can guess which one caught my attention!
+This No-Bake Dessert Recipe definitely caught my attention!